-4 said to be Aussie family OK after night on Japan mountain
+Australian family of 4 OK after night on Japanese mountain

-TOKYO (AP) — A family of four believed to be from Australia has been rescued safely after getting lost at a ski resort in central Japan, where they survived the night reportedly inside a hole they dug in the snow.
+TOKYO (AP) — A family of four believed to be from Australia has been rescued after becoming lost on a ski resort in central Japan, where they survived the night reportedly inside a hole they dug in the snow.

-Police said Tuesday that the family — a woman in her 50s and her three sons — went off course while skiing near the peak of Nozawa Onsen ski resort the previous day.
-Rescuers were unable to find the family Monday night, but they found them walking down a hiking trail early Tuesday.
+Police said Tuesday that the family — a woman in her 50s and her three sons — went off course while skiing near the 1,650-meter (5,413-foot) peak of Nozawa Onsen ski resort the previous day.
+Rescuers were unable to find the family Monday night, but found them walking down a hiking trail early Tuesday.

-Media reports say the family dug a hole in snow and sat still inside.
+Media reports say the family dug a hole in the snow and sat inside it.

 Police spokesman Yuichiro Miyasaka said the four appeared to be unhurt, but were taken to a local hospital as a precaution.
+It was not known whether they knowingly skiing outside the designated areas, which some skiers do to try unbeaten tracks.
+Police have cautioned against going off course because of a growing number of accidents and searches.

 Most Read Stories